How to Save Money on Editing

 This is the most expensive of the options because it involves paying full price.
 But hear me out before you click away!

 Rather than focusing on spending less money, focus on the investment this will be in your writing career.
-Think of the developmental edit you’re purchasing not as a developmental edit for this book, but as a learning experience that you can benefit from for the rest of your career.
-This developmental edit isn’t just teaching you how to make this one book better, but how to make the rest of your future books better, too.
+Think of the edit you’re purchasing not as an edit for this book, but as a learning experience that you can benefit from for the rest of your career.
+This edit isn’t just teaching you how to make this one book better, but how to make the rest of your future books better, too.

-If you spend two thousand dollars on a developmental edit, but you use the skills you learned from the editor for not just this book, but four more books afterwards, then you’ve actually spent about four hundred dollars per book.
+If you spend a thousand dollars on editing, but you use the skills you learned from the editor for not just this book, but four more books afterwards, then you’ve actually spent about two hundred dollars per book.
 In the professional editing world, that really isn’t all that much!
 And for each book you edit yourself using what you learned, that initial investment pays for itself more and more.
+(And I'll tell you from experience, authors I've worked with multiple times tend to come back with better and better manuscripts each time!)

 Of course, you’ll want to take your time and find an editor who thoroughly explains their changes, basically teaching as much as they edit, but it can be so worth the investment if that’s the route you decide to take.

 I hope this post gave you some inspiration when it comes to saving money on editing.
 And if you want to save money working with me?
-Like I mentioned above, I have a sale going on now that ends tomorrow, and I plan to have another sale or two this year, so do keep an eye out!
+Like I mentioned above, I have occasional sales, so do keep an eye out!
+I can also work with you on an extended payment plan if that would help your financial situation.

 And of course, if you have any questions, feel free to reach out via email!